RamezIssac/django-erp-framework/docs/source/usage/tutorial_2.rst

         columns = ['slug', 'title', '__balance__']

-Now we need to import `reports.py` so our code is executed.
-Best way to do such action is in `AppConfig.ready <https://docs.djangoproject.com/en/2.2/ref/applications/#django.apps.AppConfig.ready>`_
+Now we need to load `reports.py` during the app life cycle so our code is executed and best way to do such action is in `AppConfig.ready <https://docs.djangoproject.com/en/2.2/ref/applications/#django.apps.AppConfig.ready>`_

 .. code-block:: python